miguelraz/miguelraz.github.io/blog/juliatorust.md

 - [Stateright](https://github.com/tokio-rs/loom): distributed systems model checker with a graphic user interface.
 - [Creusot](https://github.com/xldenis/creusot): Add some macros to your Rust code, and have it formally verified by Why3.
 - [proptest](https://altsysrq.github.io/proptest-book/proptest/getting-started.html): Configure strategies for exploring type instantiations to fuzz your tests, shrink the cases, and automatically track regressions.
 Impressive stuff!
+- [Gleam](https://gleam.run/) and [Lumen](https://github.com/lumen/lumen): Gleam is a Rust backend for an Erlang based language and Lumen is a Rewritten-in-Rust implementation of the ErlangVM, BEAM.
+Erlang is a concurrency monster, and their actor based model is scalable as hell for certain workloads.
+I'm glad to see Julia start to step into that domain with [Actors.jl](https://github.com/JuliaActors/Actors.jl).
+This seems to be the *right way* to abstract for fault tolerance workloads.

+There's oodles more.
+Check out [crates.io](crates.io) or [lib.rs](lib.rs) if you want to explore more (this is their community based JuliaHub equivalent).

+I'll make a special note of [evcxr](https://github.com/google/evcxr), a Rust REPL.
+For now, I don't think it's profitable to put Rust into a REPL-like workflow.
+I'm too used to that in Julia, and that works well there, but I think there's a risk of digging yourself into a "Everything must be a REPL" mentality and cutting yourself off from learning opportunities.
+In Rust land, I don't mind doing as the Rustaceans do and learning to do things around a command line, navigating compiler errors and configuring flags and features for certain behaviours or deployment options.
+Since that's the package that I wanted to learn when I bought into Rust, I don't mind adapting into that mindset.
+I still wish them all the best and hope they can make the best possible Rust REPL - I'd love to be wrong on this down the road.

 ---